 The Fujifilm X-T2 is my main camera.
 It is one of the few mirrorless cameras which is judged quite as good as the professional DSLRs, e. g. the Nikon D500.
 It lies good in my (small) hands, shoots with an ISO up to 3200 nearly without any grain and you can manually manage all needed adjustments (shutterspeed, ISO and exposure compensation).
 The electronic viewfinder (EVF) is big and wonderful—especially at night.

 I am shooting and developing film.
 And yes, for sure i would like to lay my hands on a Leica M6 and one of the great Leica lenses, e. g. the Leica Summilux 28mm.
-Until this time i have enough vintage cameras to shoot with: Yashica Electro 35 GS, Voigtländer Vitomatic IIB, Minolta XD5 and Minolta XD7, an Asahi Pentax Spotmatic F, the Olympus 35 RD and some great point’n’shoots like the Olympus XA2 or my Minoltas AF(-E).
+Until this time i have enough vintage cameras to shoot with: Yashica Electro 35 GS, Voigtländer Vitomatic IIB, Minolta XD5 and Minolta XD7, an Asahi Pentax Spotmatic F, the Olympus 35 RD, the Pentax ME super und Super A and some great point’n’shoots like the Olympus XA2 or my Minoltas AF(-E).
 Best new addition in the last time is a middle format PENTACONsix TL with a Zeiss lens from a good friend!

 I only shoot with prime lenses.
 The lenses for the Fuji-X system are some of the best you can get for a decent amount of money.
 A long time I used only the Fujinon XF 35mm F1,4 R as it’s 35mm (full frame 52,5 mm) are my »sweet spot«—and for sure will ever be.
 For wide angle I use the Fujinon XF 18mm F2 R (27mm FF).
 And finally i fell in love with a classical streetlens (35mm FF): the Fujifilm Fujinon XF 23mm F1.4 R.